OpenTermsArchive/contrib-versions/Live/Privacy Policy.md

 Microsoft Health services collect and use your data to provide the services, which includes improving and personalizing your experiences.
 Health data you provide to Microsoft through Microsoft Health services is not combined with data from other Microsoft services, or used for other purposes without your explicit consent.
 For example, Microsoft does not use your health record data to market or advertise to you without your opt-in consent.

-Learn moreTop of page Health servicesHealth services
+Learn MoreTop of page Health servicesHealth services

 Microsoft Health services can help you understand and manage your health data.
 The data collected depends on the services and features you use, and includes the following: